paulbarr77/ELK-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: Web -1 (10.0.0.5) and Web - 2 (10.0.0.6)

-We have installed Filebeat and Metricbeat on boththe following Beats on these machines:
+We have installed Filebeat and Metricbeat on both of these machines.
-  Filebeat and Metricbeat

 Filebeat collects Web 1 and Web 2 system log information and specifies which files have been changed and when a file was changed to either Elasticsearch or Logstash.
-Metricbeat collects metrics and statistics form the operating system and various processes running on the servers. and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Metricbeat collects metrics and statistics form the operating system and various processes running on the servers such user type, CPU usage, and statistical trends.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to /etc/ansible/files/filebeat-config.yml.
-- Update the filebeat-config.yml file to include
+- Update the filebeat-config.yml file to include host 10.2.0.4:9200 with username "elastic" and password "changeme" and setup.kibana host to 10.2.0.4:5601.
 - Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana and click on "Check Data" to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Filebeat-playbook.yml Where do you copy it? /etc/ansible/roles/filebeat.playbook.yml
+- _Which file is the playbook?  filebeat-playbook.yml Where do you copy it? /etc/ansible/roles/filebeat-playbook.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine? filebeat-config.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on? jjjjjjjjjjjjjj
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+Adding the private ip address of Web-1 and Web-2 to the file host under [webservers] Additionally, adding the private ip address of the ElkVM under [elk]
 - _Which URL do you navigate to in order to check that the ELK server is running? http://52.229.102.65:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+The commands used to download, update and run the playbook.
+- curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml

+The commands used to update files:
+- nano hosts
+- nano playbook_file.yml

+The command used to run the playbook:
+- ansible-playbook playbook_file.yml